The Inside View

 As Everett describes, a different kind of process applies to the record of observations than applies to the physical body of the observer.
 As this is incomprehensible in the science of physics, which mandates a physical explantation for all phenomena, it has remained a paradox.
 But once you understand the nature of the record of observations, as the world hologram, it is much easier to see where all the misunderstandings are coming from.
 On the inside view this is reality.

 The World of the Inside View

-It is the nature of the individual on the inside view that resolves all the terrible paradoxes.
+And this kind of world operates precisely as described in QBism.
+It is indeterminate except where you have observed it.
+It is the nature of this world, the reality of the individual on the inside view, that resolves all the terrible paradoxes.
 The measurement problem is the great showstopper in quantum theory.
 As explained in Measurement Problem it seems that physical reality behaves in a manner incomprehensible when it is observed.
 The resolution is simple.
 It is the physical reality of the inside view that demonstrates this seemingly odd behaviour.
 In fact, the problem is that the wrong frame of reference is being addressed in the physics.
-The strange behaviour is what happens in the world superposition, the frame of reference of the inside view.
+The strange behaviour is what happens in the superworld, the frame of reference of the inside view.
 This is the real world of each conscious individual.
 It is a completely different type of thing to a specific ordinary world.
 As described in Logical Types, it is a second-logical-type phenomenon.
 The apparently paradoxical phenomena occur only in the world superposition, the frame of reference of the conscious individual, a second-logical-type phenomenon that operates on different rules.